surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03C-EnforceAdmissionPolicy.md

     allow_host_ipc: false
     allow_host_pid: false
     allow_host_ports:
+      - min: 5000
+        max: 6000
       - min: 443
         max: 443
     allow_host_network: false
 EOF
 ```

-The pod should be only able to expose the port 443 and should throw an  error when other port numbers are configured against the hostPort  section.
+Now the policy is created and enforced .
+The pod should be only able to expose the ports between 5000 and 6000 and port 443 .
+It should throw an  error when other port numbers are configured against the hostPort  section.

 ```
 kubectl apply -f - <<EOF